balto-fr-github/balto-core/README.md

 - **cn** - Class name utility function (combines clsx and tailwind-merge)

-## Font Management

-**Fonts are now included in this package**, eliminating the need to manage font files in each consuming project:

-### Included Fonts

-- **Inter** (Light, Regular, Medium, SemiBold, Bold, Black)
-- **P22 Mackinac Pro** (Book, Medium, Bold, ExtraBold)

-### Font Configuration

-The fonts are automatically available when using the Tailwind preset.
-The package includes:

-- `@font-face` declarations for all font weights
-- Font files (.woff2) bundled with the package
-- Tailwind utilities: `font-inter` and `font-mackinac`

-This reduces redundancy across projects and ensures consistent font loading.

 ## Setup

 ### 1. Import Components, Constants, and Utils